 1st place: Free tuition for the following year's Philadelphia Writers' Conference, a $300 value (excludes dinner events and Master Classes)

 2nd place: 50% tuition for the following year's Philadelphia Writers' Conference, a $150 value (excludes dinner events, Master Classes, and Social Media Bootcamp)

 3rd place: $40 Gift Certificate

 Submissions for the Annual Manuscript Contest are typically open from March until May.
-Winners in each category will be announced at the PWC Keynote and Awards ceremony held on Saturday.
+Winners in each category will be announced at a dedicated Awards Ceremony on held on Sunday afternoon.

 - Writers' Club Scholarships are offered to clubs with at least seven active members.

 - One scholarship, worth 50% of the basic tuition of the Philadelphia Writers' Conference (excluding dinner events and Master Classes) will be offered to each club who registers.

 - The Philadelphia Writers' Conference is not responsible for determining who from your writers' club will receive the scholarship.